Robertx999/Robertx999/README.md

 # Hi, I’m Robert
-- I’m interested in Web Technologies
+- I’m interested in Web Technologies and Linux
 - I’m currently learning Svelte and Vue
 - I’m looking to collaborate on a single site webstie
 - How to reach me - Robertx999#6826 (Discord)